 “Customers will never love a company until the employees love it first.” – Simon Sinek, Start With Why

-For most AP employees, our annual “Summit,” where we gather everyone together in the Boston area for a few days of intense collaboration, communication and celebration, is an eye-opening experience.
+For most Acceleration Partners employees, our annual “Summit,” where we gather everyone together in the Boston area for a few days of intense collaboration, communication and celebration, is an eye-opening experience.

 Although we have received numerous awards for our incredible company culture and for being an industry leader in affiliate and performance marketing, it’s at our AP Summits where the culmination of how that’s done is realized.